 We often say a painless death is a peaceful death but that contradicts everything the Bible teaches us about death and the afterlife.
 Just because Idi Amin died in peace does it mean his soul is resting in peace?
 Just because Graham Staines and his sons were burnt alive does it mean they are rolling in their graves now?
 It’s not the way a person dies that determines whether or not they died in peace.
 It’s whether or not their souls are at peace after they die that determines whether or not they died in peace.
 So here’s the second reason why I believe God intends final memory flashbacks to serve as a quantum of solace for his children on their deathbeds.

-If the phenomenon of final memory flashbacks is true, they are a symbol of a peaceful death.
+If the phenomenon of final memory flashbacks is true, they are a symbol of a peaceful death. (“I explored the theme of ‘peaceful death’ in my blog post titled Reflections: In Loving Memory of My Father.
+Click here to read it if you missed it.”)
 If God comforts his children on their deathbed, they have indeed died a peaceful death despite the way they died.
 Whether you were sick and died in pain like the Prophet Elisha, whether you were sawed in half like the Prophet Isaiah or you just died owing to old age like John, Jesus’ beloved disciple, God is going to comfort you in the final moments of your life by letting you relive the most memorable events of your life.

 A Transition to the after Life